The Lego Movie (franchise): The Lego Movie 2: The Second Part (2019)

 In October 2014, Warner Bros. scheduled The Lego Batman Movie for 2017, and The Lego Movie 2 for 2018.
 By October 25, 2014, Lord and Miller had signed on to write The Lego Movie 2.
 The writers implied that the sequel would take place four years after the events of The Lego Movie.
 In February 2015, Warner Bros. announced that the title of the sequel had been changed to The Lego Movie Sequel, and that Rob Schrab, co-writer of Monster House replaced McKay as director since McKay went to direct The Lego Batman Movie.
 According to an interview at the Santa Barbara International Film Festival, the sequel would focus on Emmet and his sister, taking place in a "weird, dystopian version of Bricksburg."
 On April 20, 2015, Warner Bros. scheduled The Lego Movie Sequel for a May 18, 2018 release date.
 On June 17, 2016, the film's release was delayed until February 8, 2019.
 By July 2016, Raphael Bob-Waksberg had been hired to do rewrites of the script.
 By February 2017, Schrab had been replaced by Mike Mitchell, reportedly due to "creative differences".
 On September 6, 2017, it was announced that production of The Lego Movie Sequel would begin in Canada on October 2, 2017.
 It was also announced that Lord and Miller returned to re-rewrite the script to tackle gender issues on how a girl plays versus how a boy plays.

 On March 23, 2018, it was confirmed that Tiffany Haddish was cast in the film as a new lead character while returning actors would be Pratt as Master Builder Emmet Brickowski, and addition to reprise the role of Emmet, Pratt would also voice the antagonist, Rex Dangervest.
 Elizabeth Banks reprises her role as Wyldstyle, and Arnett returns to reprise Batman, Channing Tatum as Superman & Jonah Hill as Green Lantern.

 On May 21, 2018, Warner Bros. officially renamed the film The Lego Movie 2: The Second Part along with releasing the first teaser poster.
-It is the last film of The Lego Movie franchise to be distributed by Warner Bros.
-Pictures, as Universal Pictures subsequently became the distributor of the franchise's future films through 2024.